Skip to main content

 What is the Student and Family Support Service (SAFS)?

-The Student and Family Support Service (SAFS) provides students, their families and schools with individualised packages of support to reintegrate pupils back into school following a Managed Move or Fair Access to School arrangement.
+SAFS provides tailored packages supporting school reintegration, Fair Access and preventative work to help young people stay in mainstream education.
 This may be needed for a variety of reasons, including mental health, poor attendance and behavioural issues, following a period of home education or a period with the hospital education service.

 This student-focused service has a key role to play in narrowing the gap and reducing inequalities in outcomes for local children and young people facing significant challenges.